macauff/macauff/docs/installation.rst

 If you require the additional test packages listed above, for running tests, you can install them separately with::

-    conda install -c conda-forge tox pytest sphinx-astropy pytest-astropy pytest-cov isort pylint pre_commit conda install -c vacumm -c conda-forge sphinx-fortran
+    conda install -c conda-forge tox pytest sphinx-astropy pytest-astropy pytest-cov jupyter isort pylint pre_commit conda install -c vacumm -c conda-forge sphinx-fortran

+To build the ``jupyter`` notebooks you will require `Pandoc <https://pandoc.org/installing.html>`_.
 You will also need to install ``gfortran`` in order to compile the fortran code in this package.
 Instructions for how to install this for Windows, MacOS, or Linux can be found `here <https://gcc.gnu.org/wiki/GFortranBinaries>`_.
 Finally, install ``git`` if you do not have it on your computer; `instructions <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_ for installing it on your operating system are available.

 Once you have the required packages installed -- whether in a new ``conda`` environment or otherwise -- you can clone the repository::